apollo2030/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I used histogram per pixel line to identify the peaks as the x position of the lanes then I used a margin of 100 in total arround the peaks as the sliding window to clasify and identify all the lane pixels.

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I did this in my code in the file `get_pixel_curvature.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this step in cell 17 in the notebook file  `P2.ipynb` in the function `complete_pipeline()`.
 Here is an example of my result on a test image:

 ![alt text][image6]